abyasham/iot-telemetry-smartbuilding/readme.md

 This project implements a machine learning-based cybersecurity system for smart buildings, focusing on detecting and classifying potential attacks.
 The system leverages various machine learning models and techniques to provide robust protection against a range of threats.

+## Dataset

+This project utilizes the ToN-IoT dataset, a comprehensive dataset for evaluating IoT security solutions.
+It can be found at: https://research.unsw.edu.au/projects/toniot-datasets

 ## Data

 The system utilizes a dataset containing data from various IoT devices within a smart building environment.
 The dataset includes features related to temperature, light status, door state, and other sensor readings.